-We will hold a launch event to announce the publication of the Draft Local Policies Plan and issue press releases highlighting the key elements of the Strategy;
+- We will hold a launch event to announce the publication of the Draft Local Policies Plan and issue press releases highlighting its key elements; - We will issue a public notice in local newspapers for two consecutive weeks and in the Belfast Gazette for one week and publish on the Council website www.fermanaghomagh.com, confirmation of the following: - (i) Publication of Draft Local Policies Plan; - (ii) The dates and locations of public engagement events and exhibitions;

-- We will issue a public notice in local newspapers and the Belfast Gazette for two consecutive weeks and on the Council website www.fermanaghomagh.com confirming the following: - (i) Publication of Draft Local Policies Plan; - (ii) The dates and locations of public engagement events and exhibitions: - (iii) The consultation period (8 weeks) and closing date for receipt of representations. - We will hold public engagement events and exhibitions with drop-in sessions at locations throughout the district where our Planning Officers will be available to answer any questions; - We will write to Key Consultees and Elected Members informing them of the publication of the Draft Local Policies Plan and providing them a copy; the dates of the public exhibitions; confirmation of the consultation period and the closing date for receipt of representations; - We will write to all who submitted representations informing them of the publication of the Draft Local Policies Plan and accompanying documents advising how they can view or obtain copies; the dates of the public exhibitions; confirmation of the consultation period and the closing date for receipt of representations; - We will make the Draft Local Policies Plan and any supporting documentation available on our website.
-Hard copies will be available upon request at our offices in Enniskillen and Omagh and at a specified price; - We will report all representations to the Elected Members before being forwarded to the Department who must cause an Independent Examination of a draft Development Plan Document (DPD) submitted to it unless it either directs the council to withdraw it, or modify it.
+- (iii) The consultation period (specified as 8 weeks in legislation which may be extended to allow for flexibility for holiday periods where necessary) and closing date for receipt of representations. - We will hold public engagement events and exhibitions with drop-in sessions at locations throughout the district where our Planning Officers will be available to answer any questions; - We will write to Key Consultees and Elected Members informing them of the publication of the Draft Local Policies Plan and providing them a copy; the dates of the public exhibitions; confirmation of the consultation period and the closing date for receipt of representations; - We will write to all who submitted representations informing them of the publication of the Draft Local Policies Plan and accompanying documents advising how they can view or obtain copies; the dates of the public exhibitions; confirmation of the consultation period and the closing date for receipt of representations; - We will make the Draft Local Policies Plan and any supporting documentation available on our website and at our Connect Centres in Enniskillen and Omagh.
+Hard copies will be available upon request at a specified price; - We will report all representations to the Elected Members before being forwarded to the Department who must cause an Independent Examination of a draft Development Plan Document (DPD) submitted to it unless it either directs the council to withdraw it, or modify it.